Whitman, Nebraska

 Whitman is an unincorporated community in northeastern Grant County, Nebraska, United States.
 It lies along Nebraska Highway 2, east of the village of Hyannis, the county seat of Grant County.
 The University of Nebraska–Lincoln Gudmundsen Sandhills Laboratory lies just north of the community.
 Although Whitman is unincorporated, it has a post office, with the ZIP code of 69366.

 History

-Whitman was established in the 1860s when the railroad was extended to that point.
+Whitman was established in the 1880s when the railroad was extended to that point.
 It was named after the town of Whitman, Massachusetts by a railroad official.

 The community was struck by an unwarned tornado on June 25, 2024, which caused damages to houses, trees, and two of the city's three communication towers.
 One person was injured south of the community.

-The town is the setting for the opening pages of Anton Myrers' "Once an Eagle" as the hometown of protagonist Sam Damon.